-Capital support for the planned and reactive replacement of street lighting columns informed by our testing regime has been secured.

-Capital funding the form of prudential borrowing has permitted the acceleration in the modernisation of SON streetlighting lanterns, such that by October 2024, circa 95% of the Boroughs street lighting lantern will be LED.
+Capital funding for the planned and reactive replacement of street lighting columns informed by our testing regime has been secured in the form of prudential borrowing and this has permitted the acceleration in the modernisation of SON streetlighting lanterns, such that by October 2024, circa 95% of the Boroughs street lighting lantern will be LED.

-The priority objectives for footways over the next two years are:
+The priority objectives for street lighting over the next two years are:

-- complete the replacement of 6,705 SON streetlights, which has been estimated at a cost of £2,673,4654, - continue with the planned and reactive replacement of street lighting columns informed by our structural inspection regime, - design and deliver proposals for 'prat-night lighting (PNL) as per the MTFP.
+- complete the replacement of 6,705 SON streetlights, which has been estimated at a cost of £2,673,465 - continue with the planned and reactive replacement of street lighting columns informed by our structural inspection regime - design proposals for 'part-night lighting (PNL) if required as per the MTFP.

 10.3.5.
-Signs and Safety Fences:
+Signs and Safety Fences

-A works programme for signs or safety fences is not currently in place.
+A works programme for signs and safety fences is not currently in place.
 These assets are maintained on a reactive basis resulting from safety inspections, routine inspections, customer reports and accident damage.

 10.3.6.
-Traffic Signals & Pedestrian Crossings:
+Traffic Signals and Controlled Pedestrian Crossings

-Sandwell MBC provides and maintains 247 traffic signal sites within the Borough.
+Sandwell Council provides and maintains 247 traffic signal sites within the Borough.